Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Price: €€

-Located in the vibrant food market of Triana, Arroceria Criaito serves some of the best paellas in Seville.
+Located in the vibrant Triana food market, Arroceria Criaito serves some of the best paellas in Seville.

-They have all sorts of paellas and rice dishes, but if you want to try something a bit different, I’d recommend ordering paella ropa vieja, a paella which contains meat like chicken and beef from puchero stew and chickpeas.
+They have all sorts of paellas and rice dishes, but if you want to try something a bit different, I’d recommend ordering paella ropa vieja, a paella that includes meat like chicken and beef from puchero stew, along with chickpeas.
 Another favourite in Arroceria Criaito is their arroz negro.

 📍 Address: Plaza del Altozano, 41010 Sevilla